av2017 rating full 300x69 min

 Hiring a Gaithersburg Criminal Lawyer

 Getting arrested is an incredibly stressful event.
 Not having the proper guidance of a qualified Montgomery County criminal lawyer can make a bad situation even worse.
 An important quality for any criminal defense lawyer is to have experience in the court system.
-Attorney Morgan E. Leigh is a former Montgomery County public defender who has litigated over 1,000 cases in the Montgomery County court system.
-She is dedicated and committed to her clients every step of the way.
-Contact her for a full case evaluation today.
+Attorney Paolo Gnocchi is a former Montgomery County public defender who has litigated over 1,000 cases in the Montgomery County court system.
+He is dedicated and committed to her clients every step of the way.
+Contact him for a full case evaluation today.